 IFRS 15 was issued in May 2014, and is intended to replace IAS 18 "Revenue", IAS 11 "Construction Contracts" and related IFRICs.
 The standard was issued as a result of an ongoing project to align revenue recognition between IFRS and U.S. Generally Accepted Accounting Principles.
 In April 2015, the effective date of the standard was changed from January 1, 2017 to January 1, 2018.
-The Company has not yet assessed the impact of this standard.
-IFRS 15 contains a scope exception which excludes insurance contracts within the scope of IFRS 4 "Insurance Contracts"; therefore, this standard will have a limited impact on the Company.
+IFRS 15 contains a scope exception which excludes insurance contracts within the scope of IFRS 4 "Insurance Contracts" and financial instruments within the scope of IFRS 9; therefore, this standard will have a limited impact on the Company.